Skip to content

 5. Deep Type Transformations

-Transform types recursively at any depth:
+Transform types at any nesting level:

 typescript